allegro/mesos-executor/README.md

 ```

 It will create a virtual machine with Apache Mesos and Marathon installed and
-runnning on it.
+running on it.
 Mesos UI will be available on http://localhost:5050 and Marathon
 UI on http://localhost:8080.

 If you want to test executor on Vagrant Mesos you will have to create release